kontena/docs/using-kontena/vault.md

 #### Renewing Let's Encrypt certificates

-If you have made the authorizations of all the domain in the certificate using `tls-sni-01` authorization model Kontena will automatically renew the certificate 7 days prior to it's expiration.
+If you have made the authorizations of all the domain in the certificate using either `http-01` or `tls-sni-01` type authorizations, then Kontena will automatically renew the certificate 7 days prior to it's expiration.
 In practice this means that you must do the first request for the certificate manually and after that the management is fully automated.

-For `dns-01` authorized certificate the renewal process is fully manual as Kontena cannot automate the DNS challenge fullfilment part.
+For `dns-01` domain authorizations, the renewal process is fully manual as Kontena cannot automate the DNS challenge provisioning.
+The expiration and auto-renewal support for each certificate can be checked using `kontena certificate list`.

 #### Inspecting certificate details